 How to acquire and start using COMPMNGR.

 COMPMNGR must be configured (set up) for your competition before you begin to enter your dance entry and purchase data.
 Instructions for doing this can be found in the COMPMNGR help system under the index heading "Setting up a new competition", but before you do anything you should read the help system topic "Getting started" and its links to several other important topics.
-If you are switching from version 2 to version 3 you should also see the help system topic "Converting from version 2 to version 3".
 As a general rule, a COMPMNGR setup should never be done "from scratch".
 You should always use either the database from your previous competition or the sample database (named DEMODATA) included with the download as a starting point, then follow the help system instructions for opening that database, making a copy under a new name, switching to (opening) the new database you created by the COMPMNGR copy process, deleting the previous dance entries and purchases from the copied database, and modifying the database setup as required.

 COMPMNGR has an extensive help system.
 The first thing you should do when you start using the program is click on Help, then Getting started.
 You should read the "getting started" help topic, then click on the links to "sequence of steps in using COMPMNGR", and "basic concepts" and print and study those topics.
 The information above and that in the help system should tell you all you need to know to run COMPMNGR effectively.
 If you have problems in downloading and installing COMPMNGR or in retrieving and installing a registration file which has been emailed to you, click on .
 If you still have questions you may contact the vendor, providing that you are a registered user.